Summary

 Next, let's look at its debt picture in light of the fast-paced interest rate hikes.
 A decline in earnings has impacted its interest coverage ratio, which is now down to 4.9x (H1 2021: 6.5x) despite a marginal fall in actual interest expense.
 It has not dropped to a critical level, but I would watch this number going by the recent earnings trends.
 Other debt indicators like its debt-to-equity ratio at 0.6x look good as does its current ratio at 0.9x, indicating that BTI is well positioned financially if the company were to come under stress.

 The clear highlight from the three macro-health checks for BTI is the pressure on earnings.
 This is directly linked to its dividends.
-The company has increased its dividends each year for the past four years, an encouraging trend, but if we go back more in time, that's not been the norm.
-It actually cut dividends each year for the four years to 2017.
-This suggests that if the situation gets worse, it could well slash them again.

 Its dividend coverage ratio based on the payout expected in the current financial year and consensus EPS estimates for 2022 is projected to be at 1.4x.
+This is a small negative for the company considering that the ideal ratio should be at least 1.5x.

-Now, this is slightly lower than an ideal number of at least 1.5x, but some solace can be found in the fact that BTI has historically maintained a slightly lower ratio (see chart below).
+Some solace can be found in the fact that BTI has historically maintained a slightly lower ratio (see chart below).
 The only exception in the past 10 years has been 2017 when its acquisition of Reynolds temporarily resulted in a huge spike in EPS.
+It's also important to bear in mind however that sustaining and even increasing dividends even at a time of shrinking earnings, is probably a red flag in itself.

 If its earnings come in as projected, this ratio won't be a problem even now.
-But given the unpredictability of the current macroeconomic environment and the weakness in its profits, I wouldn't put any bets on it.
+But given the unpredictability of the current macroeconomic environment and the weakness in its profits, I wouldn't put any bets on its dividends.
 It's worth noting that among different aspects of dividends like growth, yield and consistency, Seeking Alpha's Dividend Scorecard rates BTI dividend safety the lowest, which further indicates the risk to its dividends.

+Further, while the company's dividends have increased for much of the past decade, they are not immune to exchange rate fluctuations.
+Its dividends effectively declined in each of the four years to 2017 in USD terms, which translates into a dividend cut, even if it's unintended.
+The numbers have risen each year since, but I'd bear it in mind when buying the stock.

 Yet, its price-to-earnings (P/E) ratio at 13.8x is lower than that for the S&P 500 at 19.1x and 21x for the consumer staples sector.
 This could indicate far more upside to the stock, but let's not get too carried away.
 It isn't too badly valued compared to other tobacco companies (see table below).
 In fact, its forward P/E is the highest among its peers at 11.2x, save Philip Morris International (PM).
 While defensives could continue to post some share price gains as the economy tanks further, the expected decline in both revenue and earnings growth for BTI in 2022 suggests that they will be muted.
 I'd also bear in mind that its share price has barely moved in the past three years and there is no particular reason for it to rise now.
 And if it happens to cut its dividends, it could in fact fall.